Being hanged at Tyburn.

 held back by the Javelin men.

-was a house overlooking Tyburn, with iron balconies, from which the Sheriffs of
+Tyburn, with iron balconies, from which the Sheriffs of the City of

-carts were each backed under one of the 3 beams of the gallows.
-The hangman
+one of the three beams of the gallows.
+The hangman uncoiled the free end of the

-uncoiled the free end of the rope from each prisoner and threw it up to one of
+rope from each prisoner and threw it up to one of his assistants positioned

-his assistants positioned precariously on the beam above.
-They tied the rope to the beam leaving very
+precariously on the beam above.
+They

-little slack.
-The Ordinary would pray with the prisoners and when he had
+with the prisoners and when he had finished, the hangman pulled nightcaps over

-finished, the hangman pulled nightcaps over the faces of those who had brought
+the faces of those who had brought them.

-them.
-As you can imagine, the
+As you can imagine, the preparations took quite some time where a large

-preparations took quite some time where a large batch of prisoners were being
+batch of prisoners were being hanged.

 When everything was ready, the horses were whipped away, pulling the prisoners